-Ilford is the largest town centre in Redbridge.
-Its strong growth potential is specifically recognised through its designation as an 'Opportunity Area' and Metropolitan Centre in the London Plan.
+- Ilford is the largest town centre in Redbridge.
+Its strong growth potential is specifically recognised through its designation as an 'Opportunity Area' and Metropolitan Centre in the London Plan (2016).
 The town centre achieved Housing Zone status in 2015 which will bring accelerated housing development to the area over the next ten years.
 Ilford already benefits from the highest levels of transport accessibility and is set to gain from the introduction of Crossrail which will bring around £70 million of direct public sector investment into the town centre, providing an important catalyst for regeneration.
-Crossrail will allow passengers to travel from Ilford to Stratford in 10 minutes, and from Ilford to Central London in 20 minutes.
+Crossrail will allow passengers to travel from Ilford to Stratford in 10 minutes, and from Ilford to Central London in 20 minutes. - The Council's ambition for Ilford is to enhance its profile and performance to ensure it remains one of London's leading town centres.
+Ilford needs to become not only a destination for shopping, but lively, dynamic and successful which engenders a strong sense of place.
+The aim is to create a vibrant and attractive town centre, with clusters of opportunities for new homes, high quality leisure and culture uses, and a new civic presence.
+An attractive Crossrail interchange quarter will enable a high quality environment for all users with attractive and successful public realm of streets and spaces that are well designed.
+The Council has a major role to play in delivering this change and is committed to effective partnership working with a range of public, private and voluntary sector organisations. - in 2017.
+This sets a clear vision for the town centre and key development priorities.
+A comprehensive public realm improvement scheme is underway and will complement the proposed public realm improvements around Ilford Station planned as part of Crossrail.